IATM/couchdicom/README.markdown

 * DB_BULK_SAVE_CACHE_LIMIT = Bulk save cache maximum number of documents
 * dicom_attachment = Define if DICOM files should be attached inside the CouchDB document
 * jpeg_attachment = Define if JPEG files should be attached inside the CouchDB document (eg. for serving as WADO)
+* In the terminal type:
+	* cd scriptFolderLocation
+	* chmod +x couchdicom.rb

 **Usage**